Iraqi conflict: War in Iraq (2013–2017)

-ISIL in withdrawal

-Iraqi–Kurdish conflict

-The 2017 Iraqi–Kurdish conflict occurred in and around the Kurdish region of northern Iraq that began on 15 October 2017, shortly after the Iraqi Kurdistan referendum in 2017 was held on September 25.
+The 2017 Iraqi–Kurdish conflict occurred in and around the Kurdish region of northern Iraq that began on 15 October 2017, shortly after the independence referendum was held on September 25.
 After the independence referendum, Prime Minister Haider al-Abadi demanded the referendum to be canceled.
-In October, the Iraqi military moved into the Kurdistan region after the entry of Islamic State of Iraq and the Levant.
+In October, the Iraqi military moved into the Kurdistan region after the entry of the Islamic State.
 On 16 October 2017, the Kurdish Peshmerga ignored a deadline given by Iraq to withdraw.
 This led to Battle of Kirkuk (2017), and Iraqi forces and Iranian-backed PMU retaking Kirkuk and its province on 15 October 2017.
 Within 15 hours, the city of Kirkuk and the nearby K-1 Air Base, along with surrounding oilfields, were retaken by Iraqi forces.
 This resulted in the conflict's end.

-Defeat of ISIL

-On December 9, 2017, the last ISIL-held areas in the al-Jazira Desert were captured by the Iraqi military.
-The prime minister later declared victory, and celebrations occurred soon after.
+On December 9, 2017, the last areas held by the Islamic State in the al-Jazira Desert were captured by the Iraqi military.
+Prime minister Haider al-Abadi announced the military defeat of the Islamic State in Iraq.

-Continued ISIL insurgency (2017–present)
+Continued Islamic State insurgency (2017–present)

-Following ISIL's defeat in December 2017, the group has continued an insurgency mostly in the rural parts of the country.
+Following IS's defeat in December 2017, the group has continued an insurgency mostly in the rural parts of the country.
 However they have been greatly weakened and violence in Iraq has been sharply reduced in 2018.
-Only 95 people lost their lives during the month of May of 2018 from violence-related crimes, the lowest figure in 10 years.
+95 people died during the month of May 2018 from violence-related crimes, the lowest figure in 10 years.